JuanM04/pasetec/control-center/README.md

 ## Developing

 When developing, you'll run the React server and the Electron app with the same command: `$ yarn electron-dev`.
+Also, you need a `.env.test` file (equal to `.env`, but with development variables).

 ## Building